What defines a Criminal Record in Colorado?

-An arrest warrant is an official document that is signed and issued by a judge or magistrate on behalf of the local and state jurisdictions, which authorizes a police officer to arrest or detain the person or people named in the warrant or to search and seize the individual’s property.
-Police officers and Sheriff's Deputies have a free pass to go and talk to the "duty judge" in Jefferson and Adams County to ask for permission to go inside someone's private residence, car or business to search for evidence.
-Or, they can ask for permission to take someone into custody by arrest, as is stated in the law KYR-Colorado.pdf
+An arrest warrant is an official document that is signed and issued by a judge or magistrate on behalf of the local and state jurisdictions.
+It authorizes a police officer to arrest or detain the person or people named in the warrant or to search and seize the individual’s property.
+In Jefferson

 A felony offense is a criminal conviction with a maximum sentence of more than 1 year, which is to be served in a county jail or state prison.
 In some cases, a felony conviction can even be punished by death.
-Felonies in Colorado may be designated as Class 1, 2, 3, 4, 5, or 6, Criminal Charges
+Felonies in Colorado may be designated as Class 1, 2, 3, 4, 5, or 6

 .
 Some felonies in Colorado are unclassified.
 For unclassified felonies, the sentence is set out in the criminal statute.
 If no penalty is fixed, then a felony is punishable by up to five years in prison and a fine of up to $100,000.

 A sex offender listing is a registry of persons who were convicted of committing a sex crime that is often accessible by the public.
 In most cases, jurisdictions compile their laws into sections, such as traffic, assault and sexual.
 Judges are given discretion as to whether they require registration for crimes besides the charges listed under the sex offender registration law, A judge may order an adult to register as a sex offender